 Sign up for First Aid and CPR Training Today

-Depending on your specific need, as well as your previous experience and training, we offer a wide range of CPR and first aid training courses, including Wilderness First Aid, Level 2 International Award in Emergency First Aid, Level 2 International Award in Pediatric First Aid, and Level 3 International Award in First Aid.
+Depending on your specific need, as well as your previous experience and training, we offer a wide range of CPR and first aid training courses, including Wilderness First Aid, Level 2 International Award in Emergency First Aid, Emergency Pediatric First Aid Course, and Advanced First Aid At Work.

 Our Emergency First Aid can be customized for your workplace or hobby, whether you are a cyclist, motorcyclist, personal trainer, or work in an office, production studio, auto garage, teacher, etc.

 If you’re interested in signing up for a First Aid or CPR training course, contact a member of the Blueguard team today!